The information below summarises the various types of climate model used by climateprediction.net, including some that are planned for future release.

 It has 0.44 x 0.44 degrees resolution with a rotated pole to achieve approx. 50 km x 50 km resolution on 19 levels (used for the EU region, South Asia, planned for East Asia).
 Also used is a double resolution variant at 0.22 x 0.22 degrees (Western US, planned for EU and Africa).

-This is a version of HadRM3P being used in the FMEC project, with an interactive vegetation scheme called TRIFID which will specifically help look at the interaction between climate change and forests.
+This is a version of HadRM3P being used in the FMEC project, with an interactive vegetation scheme called TRIFFID which will specifically help look at the interaction between climate change and forests.

 HadRM3P, driven by a global model such as HadCM3, HadCM3L or HadAM3P.
 Climateprediction.net uses a HadAM3P driven HadRM3P for the weather@home experiment and earlier regional experiments.